 The corporate tax rate is 31.4 percent.
 IRES of companies producing and distributing energy, including renewable energy, is increased of additional 6.5 percent (10,5 percent for 2011, 2012 and 2013) if certain threshold are met.
 An increased rate (38 percent versus the ordinary 27,5 percent) applies also to those entities that either are considered "dormant" or declared tax losses for three consecutive years.

-The corporate tax rate is 25 percent.
-However, companies regulated by the Bank of Jamaica, the Financial Services Commission, the Office of Utilities Regulation and the Ministry of Finance and Planning ("regulated companies") are taxed at 33.33 percent.
+The corporate tax rate is 25% for all companies that are not regulated companies (later defined) including large unregulated companies whose corporate tax rate was reduced from 30% to 25% on January 1, 2014.
+Large unregulated companies are those with annual revenue of at least J$500,000,000.
+Regulated companies are those regulated by the Bank of Jamaica, the Financial Services Commission, the Office of Utilities Regulation and the Ministry of Finance and Planning ("regulated companies") and these entities are taxed at 33.33%.
 These regulated companies generally fall within the categories of financial institutions, securities dealers, insurance companies and utility companies.
-The government announced that effective 1 April 2013, an unregulated company with annual revenues of J$500,000,000 or more will be required to pay a surtax of 5 percent of taxable income.
+Large unregulated companies whose accounting year ends are other than December 31 for the year of assessment 2014, may need to calculate their tax liability for 2014 on a time apportioned basis: the 25% rate applying to taxable net profits earned before April 1, 2013, the 30% rate applying to taxable net profits earned as at that date and 25% on taxable net profits earned from January 1, 2014.
 Companies must declare their income and make prepayments of the corporate tax in four installments (15 March, 15 June, 15 September and 15 December) during the taxable year.
-If the final tax exceeds the prepayments, the balance is payable by the due date of filing the income tax return (15 March of the year following the year of assessment).
+If the final tax exceeds the prepayments, the balance is payable by the due date of filing the income tax return (15 March of the year following the year of assessment)

-The corporate tax rate is 20 percent.
-Branches of foreign companies operating in Kazakhstan are subject to an additional branch profits tax of 15 percent on their after-tax income, resulting in an overall tax rate of 32 percent for branch offices.
+The corporate tax rate is 20%.
+Branches of foreign companies operating in Kazakhstan are subject to an additional branch profits tax of 15% of their after-tax income, resulting in an overall tax rate of 32% for branch offices.
 Income tax treaties may reduce the branch profits tax.

-The corporate tax rate is 15 percent.
-A flat rate of 15 percent was introduced effective for fiscal periods commencing after 3 February 2008.
-Prior to this date, the tax rates ranged from 0 percent to 55 percent and were based on taxable income.
+The corporate tax rate is 15%.
+A flat rate of 15% has been introduced effective for fiscal periods commencing after 3 February 2008.
+Prior to this date, the tax rates ranged from 0% to 55% and were based on taxable income.

 The corporate tax rate is 15 percent.
 There are four regions in Latvia called Special Economic Zones (SEZ).
 Companies operating in these zones are subject to a corporate income tax rate of 25 percent, but are granted an 80 percent corporate income tax relief.
 Very small companies with an annual turnover less than EUR100,000 may elect to pay tax of 9 percent of turnover.